BNarayanaReddy/ML-DL/ML/Binary Classification/README.md

 # test_move
 consists about 10 images which are used to testify the model <br>
 Here we are not following the seggregation rules <br>
+## Steps to run :
+  1. Install pandas, numpy and cv to your python environment
+  2. Run Preprocessing_Data.ipynb to generate a training set named as train_176_images.csv
+  3. Run the BinaryClassification.ipynb to train the module You can save the parameters and can use them in your projects.